wdporter/i-am-that-vuepress/26-personality-an-obstacle/readme.md

 **Q:**&ensp;But you agree that living a life — just living the humdrum life of the world, being born to die and dying to be born — advances man by its sheer volume, just like the river finds its way to the sea by the sheer mass of the water it gathers.

 **M:**&ensp;Before the world was, consciousness was.
 In consciousness it comes into being, in consciousness it lasts and into pure consciousness it dissolves.
-At the root of everything, is the feeling ‘I Am’.
+At the root of everything, is the feeling ‘I am’.
 The state of mind: ‘there is a world’ is secondary, for to be, I do not need the world, the world needs me.

 **Q:**&ensp;The desire to live is a tremendous thing.